stgisi414/Learntube/bugs.md

 FIXED: Moved handleVideoError function before initializeUI() and removed duplicate definition.

-Bug 5: Video Loading Failure After Code Changes ❌ NEW This is a critical regression bug where video functionality was broken after recent code modifications.
+Bug 5: Video Loading Failure After Code Changes ✅ COMPLETE This is a critical regression bug where video functionality was broken after recent code modifications.

 Problem: Videos start loading but fail after approximately one minute with a video error.
 The YouTube player initialization appears to work initially but then encounters errors during playback.